Beat the Heat |Summer Reef Tank Tips | AlgaeBarn

 Practical Ways to Cool Your Tank

-There are several effective ways to reduce and stabilize your aquarium temperature during hot weather, from simple DIY solutions to long-term equipment upgrades.
+Fortunately, there are several effective ways to keep aquarium temperatures under control, ranging from simple adjustments to long-term equipment solutions.

-Floating frozen RO water bottles in your sump or display can also work as a short-term emergency fix.
-For those in consistently warm climates or with larger tanks, an aquarium chiller may be the most reliable long-term solution.
-Though somewhat expensive, chillers offer precise temperature control and peace of mind during extended heatwaves.
+For reef keepers in consistently warm climates or those with larger aquariums, an aquarium chiller may be the best long-term investment.
+While more expensive, chillers offer precise temperature control and added peace of mind during extended heatwaves.

-If your sump is in a tight cabinet, leaving doors open or adding small fans for airflow can help with cooling.
-Finally, removing the tank lid can allow heat to escape more efficiently, though it’s important to do so cautiously to avoid excess evaporation or losing jump-prone fish.
+If your sump is enclosed inside a cabinet, opening the doors or adding a small fan to improve airflow can also help lower temperatures.
+Likewise, removing a tank lid can help heat escape more efficiently, though keep in mind this increases evaporation and may not be suitable for tanks with jump-prone fish.

 Live Foods in the Heat